Threshold Graphs Maximize Homomorphism Densities

 Moreover, when using this representation we will often refer to the number of parts of a threshold graph.
 This refers to the number of blocks in the corresponding binary string of the given threshold graph.
 For instance, $1011100$ corresponds to a threshold graph with $4$ parts.
 Similarly, we note that the quasi-clique and quasi-star are threshold graphs with $2$ parts.

-Finally, while we do not use this definition directly, we state it as it shows that threshold graphs satisfy the criteria of Corollary \ref{exactMaxCorollary}.
+Finally, while we do not use this definition directly, we state it as it shows that threshold graphs satisfy the criteria of Corollary \ref{exactMaxCorollary}, below.

-\begin{definition}[Threshold Graphs] A graph is threshold if and only if it contains no induced copies of a $4$ vertex path, a $4$ vertex cycle, or the complement of a $4$ vertex cycle. \end{definition}
+\begin{definition}[Threshold Graph] A graph is threshold if and only if it contains no induced copies of a $4$ vertex path, a $4$ vertex cycle, or the complement of a $4$ vertex cycle. \end{definition}